 Bandai’s WonderSwan family of handhelds played host to a diverse range of software over their Japan-only lifespan: From a million (quantity slightly inflated) Gundam games and other popular but often surprisingly good licensed fodder to Squaresoft’s various middle fingers aimed Nintendo’s way, Guilty Gear, elaborate add-ons capable of holding their weirdy own against even the infamous Game Boy Pocket Sonar, and the little spark that would eventually lead to the Project X Zone games.
-In 1999 it also received the very last port of Human Entertainment‘s Clock Tower, based on the slightly expanded “The First Fear” version released in 1997 on both PC and PlayStation.
+In 1999 it also received the very last port of Human Entertainment‘s Clock Tower, based on the slightly expanded “The First Fear” version released in 1997 for the PlayStation.

 You may think a handheld version that’s not even in colour is no way to send off such an incredible and important horror game, but the instant Clock Tower’s iconic title screen appears before giving way to the full selection of the same familiar options found in the Super Famicom original it’s clear this WonderSwan port has been lavished with nothing but love and care.
 The main graphics window fills the portable’s display from corner to corner with the WonderSwan’s oft-forgotten LCD side bar dots serving as an adequate replacement for Jennifer’s stamina gauge – yes it is a shame to lose her expressive portrait from the bottom of the screen but it’s a practical substitute that keeps all the information you really need accessible at a glance without it taking up any valuable screen space.